dwerkjem/SecureShellMaster/readme.md

 ## AI Filtering

-SecureCommander incorporates advanced AI algorithms to enhance its command filtering capabilities.
+SecureShellMaster incorporates advanced AI algorithms to enhance its command filtering capabilities.
 This feature allows the system to:

 - **Predictive Analysis**: Anticipate unauthorized or dangerous command attempts based on historical data.
 - **Contextual Awareness**: Understand the context in which a command is being executed, improving the accuracy of its permission evaluations.